 Nurse dissatisfaction leads to burnout

-In a recent study conducted by nursing faculty at the University of Pennsylvania’s School of Nursing, researchers found that a large amount of nurses are unhappy.
+In a study conducted by nursing faculty at the University of Pennsylvania’s School of Nursing, researchers found that a large number of nurses are unhappy.
 According to the study, nursing dissatisfaction stems from undesirable working conditions, including,

 Patient satisfaction levels are lower in hospitals with more nurses who are dissatisfied or burned out—a finding that signals problems with quality of care.
 Improving nurses’ working conditions may improve both nurses’ and patients’ satisfaction as well as the quality of care…More than one-third of patients report that they would not recommend their hospital to family and friends, and the quality of nursing home care has been a concern to families for a long time.

 That’s a problem.
 With the passing of the Affordable Care Act, hospital emphasis has turned to patient satisfaction, which is great for us.
-But nurses are struggling to accommodate.
+But nurses are struggling to adjust.
 Their dissatisfaction manifests itself.

-According to the study,

-Nurses have long reported that their work conditions are not conducive to providing patient-centered care that is safe and of high quality.
+According to the study, nurses have long reported that their work conditions are not conducive to providing patient-centered care that is safe and of high quality.
 The relationship between nurses’ working conditions and patient safety was recognized by the IOM report Keeping Patients Safe: Transforming the Work Environment of Nurses.
 Indeed, researchers have suggested that the work environment and staffing levels for nurses affect both nurse burnout—which is characterized by feeling extremely overextended and depleted of one’s emotional and physical resources in response to chronic job stressors—and job satisfaction, and are also associated with patients’ satisfaction with care.

 - Hospital – 24 percent dissatisfied